 Once your account has been created, click Continue to go back to VRBO.
 (You can edit your profile later by clicking on your name at the top of the screen and selecting My Profile.)

-Click the yellow Activate My Account button to complete the set-up process for your VRBO account.
+Click the yellow Activate My Account button to complete the set-up process for your account.

 That's all you need to do to get your VRBO traveler's account set up!
-Now, it's time to learn how to find and book the perfect property for your getaway!
+Now, it's time to learn how to find and book the perfect property for your getaway in our next tutorial!

 TechBoomers offers free articles that teach people how to use technology to make their lives easier (and more fun!).
 To support our work, some of our content contains links to websites that pay us affiliate commissions when our users visit them through us and make purchases.
 Learn more about how this works.